To be effective at providing its service, SafeAssign needs to know the following information:

 - The documents that were submitted

-- The association of the submission with the assignment, course, institution and/or Blackboard Learn instance
+- The association of the submission with the assignment, course, institution and/or LMS instance

-This information is transmitted between Blackboard Learn and the SafeAssign service.
+This information is transmitted between the LMS and the SafeAssign service.
 This information is also stored in the SafeAssign database.

 Blackboard takes a multi-faceted approach to securing documents stored in SafeAssign.
 This includes physical, network, and application level security as well as vulnerability management and third party security testing.

-Our Managed Hosting (MH) environment enforces stringent physical access restrictions including 24/7/365 monitoring by on-site security guards.
+Our environment enforces stringent physical access restrictions including 24/7/365 monitoring by on-site security guards.

-On the network side, the MH team hardens the SafeAssign hosting environment with redundant switches, routers, IPS, firewalls and load-balancers.
+On the network side, Blackboard hardens the SafeAssign hosting environment with redundant switches, routers, IPS, firewalls and load-balancers.
 For application security, SafeAssign requires the use of TLS (SSL) encryption for all integrating products.
 Additionally, SafeAssign leverages OAuth to strictly authorize users based on role and the principle of least privilege.